naimmas/Better-Embedded-Software/tools/jenkins/README.md

 1. **`jenkins-build`**
     - Pulls the latest base image.
-    - Builds the image with the name `myjenkins-blueocean:2.510`.
+    - Builds the image with `myjenkins-blueocean:2.510` tag.
+    - Installs the Docker CLI and Make.
+    - Installs a set of pre-selected plugins.

 2. **`jenkins-start`**
     - Starts the container with the name `jenkins-blueocean`.